dbarenholz/obsidian-plaintext/README.md

 ## Changelog

-**Version 0.2.0 (current)**:
+**Version 0.3.0 (current)**:

+-  Rewrite to use CM6 in stead of CM5.
+A first step towards https://github.com/dbarenholz/obsidian-plaintext/issues/1.
+-  Fixed https://github.com/dbarenholz/obsidian-plaintext/issues/5 by upgrading to CM6.
+-  Fixed https://github.com/dbarenholz/obsidian-plaintext/issues/11 - shame on me for getting the logic wrong.
+-  Possibly implement https://github.com/dbarenholz/obsidian-plaintext/issues/7?
+I don't have Obsidian on my phone, so let me know :).

+**Version 0.2.0**:

 -   Long overdue: plugin is enabled for mobile!
 -   Extra protection: by default, extensions that other plugins add (such as .csv) are not allowed anymore!
 -   We have over 500 downloads!

 **Version 0.1.0**:

 -   Complete rewrite of registering and deregistering.
 -   Now _actually_ removes views when deregistering a particular extension.
 -   Correctly filters out default obsidian extensions: No more accidentally overwriting the default markdown editor.

 **Version 0.0.2**:

 -   First actual release.
 -   Code is functional!
 You can open and edit files as plaintext.

 **Version 0.0.1**:

 -   Not a release.
 -   Initial testing code.
 -   This included the functionality for parsing user-inputted extensions.